MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/Update-MgPolicyAppManagementPolicy.md

     - `[RestrictionType <String>]`: appKeyCredentialRestrictionType
   - `[PasswordCredentials <IMicrosoftGraphPasswordCredentialConfiguration[]>]`: Collection of password restrictions settings to be applied to an application or service principal.
     - `[MaxLifetime <TimeSpan?>]`:
     - `[RestrictForAppsCreatedAfterDateTime <DateTime?>]`: Enforces the policy for an app created on or after the enforcement date.
-For existing applications, the enforcement date would be back dated.
-To apply to all applications, enforcement datetime would be null.
+For existing applications, the enforcement date would be backdated.
+To apply to all applications, this date would be null.
     - `[RestrictionType <String>]`: appCredentialRestrictionType

-## RELATED LINKS

 ## RELATED LINKS